SomyaBhatnagar19/SomyaBhatnagar19/README.md

     justify-content: center;
   }
   .badge {
-    border-radius: 50%;
-    overflow: hidden;
-    width: 50px; /* Adjust the width to your preference */
+    width: 30px; /* Adjust the width to your preference */
-    height: 50px; /* Adjust the height to your preference */ }
+    height: 30px; /* Adjust the height to your preference */ }
 </style>

 ### Languages and Tools